 To see a full list of what rats can and can’t eat, I’ve compiled a complete guide which you can find here.
-On this list, you will also find all the foods that rats can not eat.
+On this list, you will also find all the foods that they can not eat.
 It’s a very good starting point to learn more about what to feed your rat, I highly recommend you check it out.

 So, to sum it up: Brown rice is healthier for your rats than the white variant due to its higher nutrient content.
 However, rats can eat both white and brown rice without any problems either cooked or uncooked.
 Make sure not to add any salt to it though!

 I hope you found this information useful and that it helped you make a decision on what to feed your rat.
 If you’ve got any more questions, feel free to leave a comment to let me know.

 - 10 Small Dog Breeds With Long Hair (With Pictures!) - July 1, 2022

 - African Soft Fur Rat: Care, Info, Pictures & Facts - June 30, 2022